 We develop microfluidics chips, including droplet microfluidics for single-cell assays.
 We also develop microfluidic devices to analyse 3D tumoroids (organ-on-chip) and single-cell migration, in combination with lens-free imaging.

+We combine machine learning with epigenome profiling to decode enhancer logic.
+To test enhancers we developed a massively parallel enhancer-reporter assay, called CHEQ-seq.
 Our enhancer modeling focuses on mammalian TFs, such as TP53, SOX10/SOX9, GRHL1/2/3, AP-1, and TEADs; as well as on Drosophila TFs involved in eye development (e.g. Glass, Optix, sine oculis), epithelial development (Grainyhead), and tumour development (AP-1, STAT92E, and Scalloped).

 By comparing transcriptomes, chromatin state and cis-regulatory modules across species, we learn about enhancer logic and the evolution of gene regulatory networks.
 We use RNA-seq, FAIRE-seq, and ATAC-seq across Drosophila species, alongside Ornstein-Uhlenbeck models to connect CRM evolution with variation in chromatin accessibility.
 We have also studied the evolution of epidermal and metabolic GRNs between Drosophila and Daphnia.